chubbymaggie/fossa-docs/src/md/integrating-code/java.md

 ## Known Issues

-- Only Maven repositories are supported with Gradle currently.
+- Only Maven repositories are supported with Gradle and Sbt currently.
+Ivy dependencies will fail.
 - Certain SDKs missing during Gradle build process will cause a Fossa build to fail.
 Contact [support@fossa.io](mail:support@fossa.io) for help.
 - Some artifacts in Maven repositories are missing information (especially projects that were built with ant and deployed to a maven repository).
 It's likely license information will be missing from these dependencies.
 - META-INF information is not parsed yet.